lunafromthemoon/RenJS-V2/content/Quickstart/structure.md

 * index.html
 * config.js

-## Index and Config
+## Index

-The index.html file is what the web page where the game will be shown.
-It's contents are minimal.
-First, it loads the most important library, Phaser, and then the bootstrap for RenJS.
-In the body of the webpage, the only important element is a div with the id "RenJS", which will be used to load the game.
+The index.html file is the web page where the game will be shown.
+The contents are minimal, the only thing we need to do here is to call the files that will load the game.
+Those files are:

+* Phaser: The most important library of the engine, it takes care of the low level parts of the game like showing images, reproducing sound, etc.
+* Config: The global configuration for the game, many important parameters for booting up are here, like screen size, the splash screen and the location of your story files.
+* RenJSBootstrap: The bootstrap for RenJS, it sets up the splash screen and loading bar to let the player know resources are being loaded, and starts loading them.

 ```html
     <!DOCTYPE html>